+554 Received From\

-553 Received From These are library materials, or copies of the materials, received by one autonomous library from another upon request.
+These are library materials, or copies of the materials, received by one autonomous library from another upon request.
 The libraries involved in interlibrary loans are not under the same library administration.
+"Library administration" means Administrative Entity (not anything broader).
+Do not include items loaned between outlets within the same library administrative entity.
 These data are reported as annual figures.